 This term refers to midsternal, anterior chest pain due to a partially blocked Coronary Artery.
 It is often felt as a chest pressure like an elephant sitting on ones’ chest, spreading to the inner aspect of the upper arm, neck and upper mid back.
 It can last anywhere from 5 to 10 minutes or more.

 Systolic blood pressure persistently over 140mmHg, and diastolic blood pressure repeatedly over 90mmHg constitute hypertension.
 Theoretically, hypertension could result from an increased in cardiac output or in total peripheral resistance (caused by abnormally reduced arteriolar radius), or both.
 There are two types of hypertension: essential with no known cause and secondary resulting from an identifiable disease or condition.

-The heart produces inadequate cardiac output and bold pressure to sustain the body’s requirements.
+The heart produces inadequate cardiac output and blood pressure to sustain the body’s requirements.
 Left ventricular failure and right ventricular failure may occur independently, or together as congestive cardiac failure.

 Arrhythmias (irregular heartbeats)

 Abnormal heart sound.
-Murmurs appear to result from vibrations set up by turbulent blood flow.
+Murmurs appear to result from vibrations caused by turbulent blood flow.